The Transactions page helps you:

 If you haven't yet executed any transactions in the cluster as a user, this page will be blank.

-Click to select the columns to display in the table.
+Click Columns to select the columns to display in the table.

-The Transactions table gives details for each SQL statement fingerprint in the transaction:
+The Transactions table gives details for each transaction fingerprint in the transaction:

 |Transactions||The SQL statement fingerprints that make up the transaction.
 To view the transaction fingerprint and details, click to open the Transaction Details page.|